A Terrible Mercy

 ooooHaving already heard the end of the world, sequelae was superfluous.
 He clambered to his feet, with Thomas Gray clutched in the sleep-benumbed fingers of one hand and the charcoal stub embedded in the palm of other.

-ooooThe ancient iron hinges complained loudly in the narthex as the massive oak door opened upon the 21st century.
+ooooThe ancient iron hinges complained loudly in the narthex as its massive oaken door opened upon the 21st century.
 Winter rushed in at the breach and skidded across the ancient stones in menacing eddies of ice and dust.
-Dumas was suddenly overwhelmed with an irrational fear – that when the door closed he would be shut in forever with the terrible secret, impotent as the dead.
+Dumas was suddenly overwhelmed with an irrational fear—that when the door closed he would be shut in forever with the terrible secret, impotent as the dead.
 With a sick feeling in the pit of his stomach he staggered blindly up the aisle, no clear thought in mind but the insistent feeling that he had to purge himself of his accidentally acquired knowledge, as if it was a purse someone had dropped.
 A boil that had to be lanced.

 oooo“You there!”
 Fuller cried above the wind.
 They were his last words.
 The archway of the sanctuary was suddenly concussed by a blinding pulse of light and an explosion that tore a ragged hole in the wild night and scraped the two men over its sharpened edges.

 ooooDumas was momentarily transfixed, unable to react, unable to think, or blink or breathe until, seconds later, the squeal of tires drew his attention to a small green Morris Minor pulling away from the curbing on Victoria Street.
-Beneath the visor of his hand as he shielded his eyes from the storm, he saw through the open window in the side of the car nearest him – the passenger side – a redheaded man, in his face contorted with inhuman satisfaction which quickly gave way to alarm as his eyes met those of the only witness to his crime.
+Beneath the visor of his hand as he shielded his eyes from the storm, he saw through the open window in the side of the car nearest him—the passenger side—a redheaded man, his face contorted with a grisly satisfaction that quickly gave way to alarm as his eyes met those of the only witness to his crime.

 ooooWhoever was driving stepped on the gas and the car sped up Storey’s Gate.

-ooooLeft in place after the Olympics, for which they’d been erected, cement-filled white plastic road barriers lined the road from Victoria St, to Abington Road, Great Peter Street, and Marsham Road, turning Westminster and the surrounding neighborhood into a pedestrian mall.
+ooooFor the Rugby World Cup matches, white plastic road barriers had been set in place from Victoria St, to Abington Road, Great Peter Street, and Marsham Road, turning Westminster and the surrounding neighborhood into a pedestrian mall.
+The arrangement was found to be conducive, so it was kept in place.
 Beyond that, the boroughs of Westminster and Kensington had been designated Special High Congestion Zones in which non-commercial vehicular traffic was subject to substantial surcharges over and above the customary £10 daily levy.
-As a result, even in the best weather there was little traffic and – with the Minster closed and the newborn winter battling a furious nor’easter – few pedestrians haunted the precincts.
+As a result, even in the best weather there was little traffic and—with the Minster closed and the newborn winter battling a furious nor’easter—few pedestrians haunted the precincts.

 ooooDumas ran first to Rhodes, whose remains had been blown ten feet closer by the blast.
 A veteran of the Falklands War, he immediately recognized the savage signature of a particularly powerful hand grenade.
 There was no need to feel for a pulse; he couldn’t find a wrist.